Tsirantonakis/CEHv10StudyGuide/7 - Wireless Network Hacking.md

   - WPA uses TKIP with a 128-bit key
   - WPA changes the key every 10,000 packets
   - WPA transfers keys back and forth during an **Extensible Authentication Protocol** (EAP)
+  - WPA2 aligns with the 802.11i standard (using block ciphers and MIC CCMP)
   - **WPA2 Enterprise** - can tie an EAP or RADIUS server into the authentication
   - **WPA2 Personal** - uses a pre-shared key to authenticate
   - WPA2 uses AES for encryption